openvinotoolkit/model_server/demos/python_demos/clip/README.md

 # CLIP demo with python node {#ovms_demo_clip}

 Python node execution with Openvino Model Server inference example.
 The client sends request with image_url and input_labels into the CLIP model to get the detection name based on the highest probability from CLIP model.
+The preprocess python script node is executed first in graph and prepares inputs vector based on user inputs sent from client.
+Then inputs are used to get similarity matrix from inference.
+After that postprocess python script node is executed and calcualtes the most probable name from the input labels and sends it back to the user.

+Demo is based on this [CLIP notebook](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/228-clip-zero-shot-image-classification/228-clip-zero-shot-convert.ipynb)

+CLIP (Contrastive Language-Image Pre-Training) is a neural network trained on various (image, text) pairs.
+It can be instructed in natural language to predict the most relevant text snippet, given an image, without directly optimizing for the task.
+CLIP uses a ViT like transformer to get visual features and a causal language model to get the text features.
+The text and visual features are then projected into a latent space with identical dimensions.
+The dot product between the projected image and text features is then used as a similarity score.

 The graph below depictures the data flow in the node execution.